 You know you’re kidwhipped if: You spend more money on anime than your wife does on Mary Kay.
 Your kid’s got enough Yu-Gi-Oh! cards to build a raft.
 And there’s a good chance that tomorrow night, you’ll take your child to see Weird Al Yankovic in the flesh.

 It’s really a trade-off, I guess.
 We have kids, in part, because we want to make people who have to hang out with us for at least 18 years.
 And since our children “never asked to be born,” a phrase that will be used to great advantage, it’s our responsibility to make their being alive as positive an experience as possible.

 Our children are our rulers.
 We don’t really have a choice.

 I’m reminded of a scene from “The Sopranos.”
-No, not the one when Tony puts out a hit on the Wiggles.
+No, not the one when Tony puts out a hit on the Wiggles to avoid their upcoming concert.
 This one finds the violent, powerful mob boss lying in bed with his wife, both wondering how they can deal with their spoiled, unmanageable teenage daughter, Meadow.
 “If she ever realizes that we’re powerless over her, we’re fucked,” Tony says.
-The Boss should consider himself lucky that his daughter was too old for Hannah Montana.